 Are you sick and tired of spinning your wheels and not getting your credit cards paid off, or even paid down for that matter?
-It’s torture to be stuck in a rut of paying on credit cards and getting the bill the next month to see that the amount you owe only went down five dollars.
+It’s torture to be stuck in a rut of paying on credit cards and getting the bill to see that the amount you owe only went down five dollars.
 Do you check your caller ID before you pick up the phone, fearing it might be the credit card companies calling to get their money?

 Thankfully, there are ways out of this mess, and you have a few options.